gyampols/Ai-Activity-Planner/README.md

 ## Features

 ### 🔐 User Authentication
-- Secure signup and login system
+- Secure signup and login system with username/password
+- **Google OAuth integration** - Sign in with Google account
+- Option to connect Google account to existing username/password account
 - Password hashing with Werkzeug
 - Session management with Flask-Login